P: Program AE

-- In mode, many functions, such as the AF method and metering mode, are set automatically to prevent spoiled shots.
-The functions you can set are limited.
-On the other hand, with mode, only the shutter speed and aperture value are set automatically.
-You can freely set the AF method, metering mode, and other functions.
+- mode limits available functions and sets the AF method, metering mode, and many other functions automatically to prevent bad shots.
+In contrast, mode only sets the shutter speed and aperture value automatically, and you can freely set the AF method, metering mode, and other functions.

 - In mode, you can freely change the combination (program) of shutter speed and aperture value set automatically by the camera while maintaining the same exposure.
 This is called Program shift.